-The Specialist Group on Presentation for ATSC 3.0 (called TG3/S34) will examine and assess technical proposals and develop Standards and Recommended Practices for presentation of the next generation digital terrestrial television broadcast system to fulfill the relevant ATSC 3.0 System Requirements.
+The Specialist Group on Application and Presentation for ATSC 3.0 (called TG3/S34) will examine and assess technical proposals and develop Standards and Recommended Practices for the next generation digital terrestrial television broadcast system to fulfill the relevant ATSC 3.0 System Requirements.
 The Specialist Group will primarily focus on the portion of the ATSC 3.0 platform that defines the user experience.
-The work may include, but is not limited to, content essence (video, audio, captions), formats, support for audio and video codec systems, linear TV services, accessibility (including video description and closed captions) and other features as defined by evolving system requirements across a multi-path delivery, multi-device ecosystem.
+The work may include, but is not limited to accessibility (including audio description and closed captions) and other features as defined by evolving system requirements across a multiple delivery path, multi-device ecosystem.